Skip to main content

 The first page of your assignment must always be the coversheet that is appropriate to your specific assignment.
 Please ensure that you double check your coversheet as there are different coversheets for different assignment types; including individual assignments, group work, video submission and dissertations.

-Your assignment brief will tell you which coversheet to use, and a link to download the coversheet can be found in the Module Information section of your module on Minerva.
+Your assignment brief will tell you which coversheet to use, and a link to download the coversheet can be found on the Forms & guidance page.

 Individual work assessment